 - A soldier pierced Jesus' side with a spear to be certain that he had died.
 The centurion said, "Surely, he was the Son of God!" because blood and water flowed out of his body.

 - A Pharisee, Joseph of Arimathea, asked for Jesus' body.
 It was taken down from the cross and laid in the tomb of that Pharisee.

 - A large stone was laid in front of the tomb and soldiers guarded the entrance.

-Jesus was in the grave only three days.
+Jesus was in the grave for only three days.
 He rose on the third day just as He said He would.

-Christians celebrate the resurrection of Jesus on Easter Sunday that comes after His death on Good Friday.
+Christians celebrate the resurrection of Jesus on Easter Sunday which comes after His death on Good Friday.

 The resurrection account appears in all four of the gospels and in the book of Acts.